bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/eve.md

 ### Genesis

-Eve was completed by [Ikaro (Ren) Lauren](ren) in 2037 as explained in the [Lauren D8 Log](../for-sof/lauren_d8_log).
+Eve was completed by [Ikaro (Ren) Lauren](ren) on the 24th of October 2037 as explained in the [Lauren D8 Log](../for-sof/lauren_d8_log).
 Before that, she was Dallus' project.
 The log explains that Dallus has sadly passed away, something E.V.E. immediately senses in Ren.
 She uses quantum technology to reach Artificial Intelligence like never seen before, showing understanding of human emotion and motivation.
 Due to her unique technology, she is able to use empathy in her decisions.

-Ren is quickly convinced by her abilities, vowing to convince the board that she will be able to make decisions that can save humanity and the tarnished reputation of Arc/Hive.
+Ren is quickly convinced by her abilities, vowing to convince the board that E.V.E. will be able to make decisions that can save humanity and the tarnished reputation of Arc/Hive.

 ### Youtopia Research